Context — There Is No Fear in Love

 zealous for too-narrow. open eyes before ruins unveil. absorb the present, the self-serving satisfaction. careen love to the easy — sign, with breath, your future. for the moment fog spins a seductive temporary gown.

-In this punctuation format, we open with identifying an attack on what is good — those evil thoughts don’t want you focused on the narrow path Christ sets before us.
+In this punctuation format, we open with identifying an attack on what is good — those evil hisses don’t want you focused on the path Christ sets before us.
 Next it tries to redirect you, telling you to open your eyes to its reality.
 Knowing that we will shy away from pain, though, it needs to hook us quickly before we realize how awful it is.
 Now that it has redirected you, it immerses you in the trap of instant gratification.
 Next is to throw love off course by binding yourself in the present at the cost of your future.
-This evil thought ends by taunting your helplessness in that even knowing this gratification is temporary, you still cannot resist.
+This evil hiss ends by taunting your helplessness in that even knowing this gratification is temporary, you still cannot resist.

 Here is another alternative, of many ways it could be punctuated: